AnggaAliimuFattah/AnggaAliimuFattah/README.md

 I was a beginner who was still learning in the world of informatics.
 I am interested in the field of mobile application development with flutter

+### Education
+Computer Science Student - Strata 1
+Mulia University

+### Experience
+- Mobile Application Developer (Kampus Merdeka - Alterra Academy) Participated in the Kampus Merdeka Program by focusing on Mobile developers using Flutter, which teaches how to create mobile applications from basic concepts concepts to practical application in developing application. independent campus program teaches how to collaborate with teams from various divisions such as UI/UX, backend, web development, and data engineering, to create integrated and quality applications

 ### Skilss
 - Html
 - Css